Skip to main content

 • member-specific prompt or runtime behavior

 Use this sparingly during normal Team work.
-The primary human workflow should still live in Conversation and Kanban.
+The primary human workflow should still live in Channels and Kanban.

 Permission Review In Teams